top of page

 Outreach

-The Waldie Group actively participates in several programs that support academic year and summer research experiences for undergraduate students from all backgrounds.
-Kate is also involved in new initiatives in the Department of Chemistry and Chemical Biology that support creating an inclusive environment for all members.
+The Waldie Group actively participates in several programs that support academic year and summer research experiences for undergraduate students.

 The RISE Program (Research Intensive Summer Experience) at Rutgers is a 10-week summer research program for outstanding undergraduate students.
 RISE scholars get the opportunity to participate in cutting-edge research while living on the Rutgers campus, as well as professional development programs and recreational activities.
 The Waldie Group has enjoyed hosting our RISE scholars!